MiguelCagnate/DJ-Webpage-SPRINT9/README.md

-# 🌠 DJ WEBPAGE 🎧 / SPRINT 9
+# DJ WEBPAGE 🎧 / SPRINT 9

 ## About The Project

-Interesting project based on REACT JS. & Vite.
+<p>Interesting project based on REACT JS. & Vite.
 This WebPage is the product result of renew an old web page from wordpress to whole React Js world.
 On this webpage you can listen a big variety of rythms while you can also check the Barcelona weather conditions on top left corner of your screen.
-If you register yourself and then you logging you can have access to the PRESS KIT section where you'll have more information of the DJ and material available for downloading.
+<p>When you register yourself and then you logging you can have access to the PRESS KIT section where you'll have more information of the DJ and material available
+for downloading.
 If you would like to check the social media of the artist, just hit the buttons and the end of every page.